tensorflow/tensorflow/tensorflow/lite/g3doc/performance/gpu_advanced.md

 the TensorFlow Lite delegate APIs on Android (requires OpenGL ES 3.1 or higher) and iOS (requires iOS 8 or later).

+## Benefits of GPU Acceleration

+### Speed

 GPUs are designed to have high throughput for massively parallelizable workloads.
-Thus, they are well-suited for deep neural nets which consists of a huge number of operators, each working on some input tensor(s) that can be easily divided into smaller workloads and carried out in parallel, typically resulting in lower latency.
-In the best scenario, inference on the GPU may now run fast enough and now become suitable for real-time applications if it was not before.
+Thus, they are well-suited for deep neural nets, which consist of a huge number of operators, each working on some input tensor(s) that can be easily divided into smaller workloads and carried out in parallel.
+This parallelism typically results in lower latency.
+In the best scenario, inference on the GPU may run fast enough to become suitable for real-time applications that were not previously possible.

+### Accuracy

-GPUs do their computation with 16-bit or 32-bit floating point numbers and do not require quantization for optimal performance unlike the CPUs.
-If quantization of your neural network was not an option due to lower accuracy caused by lost precision, such concern can be discarded when running deep neural net models on the GPU.
+GPUs do their computation with 16-bit or 32-bit floating point numbers and (unlike the CPUs) do not require quantization for optimal performance.
+If decreased accuracy made quantization untenable for your models, running your neural network on a GPU may eliminate this concern.

+### Energy Efficiency

 Another benefit that comes with GPU inference is its power efficiency.
-GPUs carry out the computations in a very efficient and optimized way, so that they consume less power and generate less heat than when the same task is run on the CPUs.
+A GPU carries out computations in a very efficient and optimized way, consuming less power and generating less heat than the same task run on a CPU.

+## Supported Ops

 TensorFlow Lite on GPU supports the following ops in 16-bit and 32-bit float
 precision: